jjgumucio/meteor-react-example/README.md

 All code is fully commented for easier understanding

-If you have any questions/suggestion contact me at: \n
+If you have any questions/suggestion contact me at:

 Email: jjgumucio@gmail.com
 Twitter: @joacogumuciol